-How to Write a Conclusion for an Argumentative Essay
+How to Write a Good Conclusion For an Argumentative Essay?

 According to the simplest essay model, an argumentative essay consists of 3 main parts: